tdebaets/common/Delphi/Building.md

 Configuring the Library Path
 ----------------------------

 Launch Delphi, go to `Tools` - `Environment Options` - `Library`, and click the `...` button for `Library Path`.
-Then edit your library path until it matches the following.
-Note that the relative paths containing `common` should be absolute paths in reality:
+Then edit your library path until it matches the following list.
+Note that the relative paths containing `common` should be absolute paths in reality.
 ```
 common\Delphi\LibFixed
 $(DELPHI)\Lib